dmazin/dmazin.github.io/_posts/2025-03-09-lab-duration-throughput.md

 Let’s say you run a theme park, and there’s a queue to get in.
 Inside the theme park, there are a bunch of rides, each one with its own queue.

-One day, you get drunk on the job, and you send out a marketing campaign and entice hundreds of thousands of people to attend your park, all on the same day.
+One day, you get drunk on the job, and you send out a marketing campaign proclaiming that there is absolutely no queue to enter the park, and entice 100,000 people to attend your park, all on the same day.
 “Very nice,” you tell yourself, “because my park can surely handle 100,000 visitors at the same time.”

 Indeed, the next day you let all 100,000 visitors in, without waiting at the queue at the park gates.
 To your horror, soon hordes of angry visitors start leaving the park: the lines for all the rides are thousands-long.
 What you failed to think about is the fact that people care how long it takes them before they are able to get on a ride.